-As the parent of a young baseball or softball player who dreams of becoming a star pitcher, you may spend a lot of time shuttling them back and forth to a place where they can practice the right way.
-Have you considered building a pitching mound in your backyard?
+As the parent of a young baseball or softball player who dreams of becoming a star pitcher, you may spend a lot of time shuttling them back and forth to a field where they can practice the right way.
+But have you considered building a pitching mound in your backyard?
 You may be surprised to learn just how easy it is for any DIYer to do.
-Think of all the time you will not have to spend transporting to and from the field, and if there are other kids nearby who also love to play, your yard may become the most popular place in the neighborhood.
+Think of all the time you will not have to spend transporting to and from the field, and if there are other kids nearby who also love to play, your backyard pitching mound may become the most popular spot in the neighborhood.

 Building a Pitching Mound in Your Backyard

-The following is a step by step guide for building a pitching mound.
+Whether your kid plays softball or baseball, it is relatively easy to create a space for them to practice in your backyard.
+The following is a step by step guide for building a backyard pitching mound.

 1. Select the Location

 Find an area in your yard that is level and large enough to accommodate the mound and home plate.
 To figure out the size area you need, find out the required dimensions from the baseball or softball league appropriate for your child’s age.
 The size of the mound involves the circumference and height, and the location of the pitching rubber on the mound.
 You also need to know the distance from the mound to home plate, mentioned in step 6.
 Note that the pitching mound size and distance to home plate will increase as your child gets older.

 The best site for your backyard pitching mound will be one that is level.
 That means the site is not on the side of a hill and the ground is even.
 To level the site, contact a fill dirt supplier and bring in as much fill dirt as needed.
 You can use it to fill any low spots and holes, as well as correct slopes.
 Not only do you want your pitching mound to simulate a real baseball field, you want to avoid injuries that holes and low areas can cause.